mrkuz/kradle/README.md

 # Kradle

-Swiss army knife for Kotlin development.
+Swiss army knife for Kotlin/JVM development.

 `kradle` is a plugin for Gradle, supporting Kotlin developers with their day-to-day activities.